testernext13/WarungPintar/README.md

 1. Before to running, at codecept.conf.js file must be settings gherkin: features & steps with selected path Exercise files to running. (exp : './features/Exercise2.feature' & './step_definitions/exercise2.steps.js')
 2. To running selected scenario can use @tags selected scenario on Terminal, (exp:  npx codeceptjs run --grep "@scenario_view")

+Exercise 3:
+For this exercise, you will be creating mock-ups for API tests on https://www.mocky.io/.

+- Using postman to hit API collection.
+- I make 4 request, with logging test the response code.